 Often, this decision will not be driven by dissatisfaction with the current outsourcing development provider, but rather by changes which may have taken place within an organization.
 Enterprises are evolving entities; over the course of the contract, the company strategy or philosophy as to outsourcing may have changed.
 Thus, the decision to reclaim the development project may be prompted by a desire to try different approaches, such as the desire to insource knowledge and expertise.

 The change in company top management is one of the major drivers of the backsourcing process.
 When the new CEO, CIO or Head of Procurement joins the organization, they often reconsider outsourcing decisions made by their predecessors.
 This may result in a decision to terminate contracts with third-party providers and look for resources to support previously outsourced projects within the organization.

 One of our long-standing clients, OBDS (Onboard Data Systems) is a world leader in the design and development of paperless (digital) solutions for the business and commercial aviation markets.
 They first outsourced their Windows application and server development to an external provider offshore.
-But due to internal strategic changes, the chosen vendor wasn’t able to fill some of the OBDS most critical positions on the outsourced project team, which resulted in significant delivery delays and idle time.
+But due to internal strategic changes, the chosen vendor wasn’t able to fill some of the OBDS most critical positions on the outsourced software development team, which resulted in significant delivery delays and idle time.
 OBDS CEO found 8allocate online and gave us a small-scale pilot project to see if we were any better than their current provider.
 Thanks to our strong network of trusted resource partners, account-based recruitment and available .Net expertise we were able to ship the pilot project successfully and impress the Client.
 As a result, OBDS backsourced the project from their original provider and hired us instead for large-scale project development.